-20. What, if any, are the collective redress (e.g. class action) mechanisms in your jurisdiction?
+20. What, if any, are the collective redress (e.g. class action) mechanisms?

 Swiss civil law procedure does not permit US-style class actions; unlike other European countries who have introduced new tailor-made group action devices into their legal systems in the course of the recent decades, Swiss lawmakers have for a relatively long time not accepted the necessity to add new types of collective redress mechanisms (as compared to the traditional possibilities or requirements to introduce actions jointly which will be described below) into Swiss civil procedure law.
 In the last few years, however, a rethinking has taken place and, accordingly, the Swiss government has taken a first attempt to introduce new collective redress mechanisms in the field of financial services.
 However, after having been heavily critizised in the lawmaking process, the project was later abandoned.
-In 2018, the Swiss government took a fresh start by issuing a pre-draft regarding the revision of the CCP in order to expand and improve the possibilities for obtaining collective relief in Switzerland.
-However, since the revision process is still at its beginning, it cannot be predicted, at this time, whether the revision will be put into effect in the future and in what form (if at all).
+In 2018, the Swiss government took a fresh start by issuing a pre-draft regarding the revision of the CCP providing inter alia for new collective redress mechanisms in order to expand and improve the possibilities for obtaining collective relief in Switzerland.
+However, the project has recently suffered a certain setback.
+Because the proposed new forms for obtaining collective redress were heavily disputed during the evaluation phase of the pre-draft, the Swiss government has decided to split off the collective redress part and to move along with the general amendments proposed for the CCP only.
+The issue of improving collective redress will be dealt with separately in the future.
+Thus, since the revision process with regard to introducing new forms of collective redress is still at its beginning, it cannot be predicted, at this time, whether the revision will be put into effect in the future and in what form (if at all).